 The standard, is, actually a set of technical standards that set out to address the issues at the time with its predecessor, AICC.

-AICC is a very early eLearning standard.
+The AICC format is a very early eLearning standard.
 It was created in 1988 by the Aviation Industry Computer-Based Training Committee to standardize the materials and technology used to train airline workers.

-Although AICC remains interesting as a way to gauge how far eLearning standards have come, it’s not worthy of consideration as it’s an outdated standard, and there are newer, better options available.
+Although an AICC LMS remains interesting as a way to gauge how far eLearning standards have come.

 EdApp’s authoring tool is able to import existing SCORM content, and can also export material to SCORM for the content to be used in another environment.
 EdApp can also produce compatible xapi eLearning courses for the most dynamic and seamless learning experience.